moderndatacompany/dataos.info/docs/resources/lens/lens_deployment.md

       bitbucket-r              | v1      | instance-secret |           | active |         | iamgroot
     ```

-To get the details of instance-secret created by all the users within the DataOS Instance, use the above command with `-a` flag:
+To get the details of Instance-secret created by all the users within the DataOS Instance, use the above command with `-a` flag:

 === "Command"